curityio/curity-operational-training/utils/console-client/README.md

 ### View All Tokens

 You can run a login and then view all tokens with the following command.\
-This also shows the client's ID token and the OAuth userinfo it is entitled to.
+This visualizes access token claims, ID token claims and the client's OAuth userinfo.

 ```bash
 npm run token